-Decades before opening the bakery that would become The Cake Gallery in Omaha, Josef Otto was held captive as a prisoner of war while fighting for the Polish Army in World War II.
+Decades before opening the bakery that would become The Cake Gallery in Omaha, Josef Otto was held captive as a prisoner of war while fighting for the Polish, French, and British Armies during World War II.
 After being freed, the German native found himself in the Netherlands while serving with the Allied Forces.
-It was here that he met his wife, Eve Jansen.
+It was here that he met his wife, Eve Jansen, a native of Holland, in 1944.

 The Cake Gallery’s longtime home at 84th and Hascall Streets in Westgate Plaza.

-Josef hated nothing more than laziness so when he opened his own business at 50 years old in 1967, he was committed to making it a success.
-His Westgate Bakery was located in at 8247 Hascall Street.
-His son Ed meanwhile was pursuing higher education at Oklahoma State Tech University when he was elected as the president of the baker’s club in 1972.
+Josef hated nothing more than laziness, so when he opened his own business at 50 years old in 1967, he was committed to making it a success.
+His Westgate Bakery was located at 8247 Hascall Street.
+Its focus was on European pastries and donuts.
+His son Ed Otto, meanwhile, was pursuing higher education at Oklahoma State Tech University when he was elected president of the baker’s club in 1972.

-Ed returned home and worked alongside his father until he retired in 1982.
+Following in the footsteps of his father, Ed returned home and the two worked side by side until Josef retired in 1982.
 After the younger Otto took over the family business, he changed the name to The Cake Gallery in 1986.
-The name change, I suspect, was to emphasize cake as its specialty and to set it apart from other bakeries in town.
+The intention was to emphasize wedding cakes as its specialty while also setting it apart from other bakeries in town.

 Looking inside The Cake Gallery’s 84th and Hascall Street location.